-The pandemic plummeted a once robust economy into a recession.
-More than 40 million Americans‡ filed for first-time unemployment benefits since the economy virtually shut down in March.
-It’s hard to predict what will happen in the future and exactly what our economic recovery will look like since this is unlike other cyclical recessions in recent history.
+The last several years have been unusual for the economy, to say the least, and experts are expecting a recession‡ will occur in 2023.
 While you can’t control what happens to the economy, you can control how you prepare for any financial headwinds by creating a plan that will help you keep calm during economic downturns.
 Here are five tips to help you proactively prepare and boost your finances through a recession.

 Get savvy about your expenses